-Students today are globally connected and interact with a diverse community.
-For this reason, we foster an atmosphere that embraces and advocates mutual respect, cultural identity, and self-growth no matter how individuals choose to identify themselves.
+Diversity is an integral component of the Elms College experience.
+Students today are globally connected, and interact with a diverse and multicultural community.
+For this reason, we foster an atmosphere that advocates mutual respect, cultural identity and self-growth, no matter how individuals identify.

 Elms College is an equal opportunity educator and employer committed to attracting qualified candidates from groups underrepresented on the campus.

 The Office of Diversity and Inclusion works in partnership with the Office of Student Activities, Campus Ministry, the Health Center, the Counseling Center, Career Services, Disability Services and the International Programs Office.
 The Office of Diversity and Inclusion works primarily with students, faculty and staff to provide services that support and protect the personal and intellectual development of the ALANA (African-American, Latino/a, Asian-American, Native American) community, the LGBTQIA community (lesbian, gay, bisexual, transgender, queer, intersex, asexual/ally), and low-income students, single mothers, U.S. veterans, and first-generation college students at Elms College.

 Some campus multicultural activities and events that we have in the works include:

 In ancient Greece, the agora (or “gathering place”) was the center of artistic, athletic, political and spiritual life of the city.
 Each semester, the polyphonic voices of college students gather on the Elms College campus to discuss current academic and sociocultural issues that affect our student population, as well as our local communities.
 All panel discussions are conducted exclusively by college students and are open to the general public.